Modeling the dynamics of an oil drop driven by a surface acoustic wave in the underlying substrate: Model

-where $a=\sqrt{\gamma/(\rho_0 g)}$ is the capillary length and $\phi_0$ was defined in \eqref{eq:sawpot}.
+where $a=\sqrt{\gamma/(\rho_0 g)}$ is the capillary length.
 In our simulations, motivated by a typical drop size in the experiments, we set $\ell = 1$ mm.
-For simplicity, we omit the tilde from now on so that all variables will be dimensionless unless specific units are explicitly written, mainly when comparison with experimental data is required.
+Table \ref{tab:param} provides a list of nondimensional parameter values used in all simulations unless otherwise stated.